A-Nuru/Library-Management-System/README_SRS.md

 Search Interface: The user can search for the books by the book name/author/genre.
 If the searched item is available in records then it will get displayed.
 Linear search function is used for searching operation.

+### 3.2	Hardware Interfaces
+The minimum hardware requirement for this project are described below.

+-	Processor: Intel core i3
+-	Ram: 4 Gigabytes
+-	Storage: 10 Gigabytes